 By focusing on those companies that we believe are likely to have consistent dividend growth over time, particularly for those of our clients who are retired and spending from their portfolios, we are setting up a condition where there is less uncertainty about a significant component of their overall return.

 We believe it is important to consider both the level and sustainability of dividends.
-The S&P 500 currently has a dividend payout ratio of about 42%.
-This means that for every $1.00 in earnings, companies are paying an average of about $0.42 in dividends.
+As of Sept.
+30 2021, the S&P 500 currently has a dividend payout ratio of about 30.9%.
+This means that for every $1.00 in earnings, companies are paying an average of about $0.31 in dividends.
 Significant levels of debt or off-balance sheet obligations like underfunded pension plans or post-retirement health care benefits may restrict a company’s ability to pay dividends in the future, since these are competing claims on the company’s cash flow.
-When evaluating individual stocks for inclusion in client portfolios, our Research Committee considers the current dividend yield, the company’s historical track record of dividend increases, and the dividend payout ratio.
+When evaluating individual stocks for inclusion in client portfolios, our research committee considers the current dividend yield, the company’s historical track record of dividend increases, and the dividend payout ratio.
 A high dividend payout ratio of 75% or more may indicate that the dividend is at risk of being cut in the future.
 An unusually high dividend yield is also a sign that the dividend may not be sustainable.
 If something seems too good to be true, it usually is.
 At the same time, there are many well-known companies that have increased their dividends every year for 25, 35, 50 or even 60 consecutive years.
 You may already own some of these companies, especially if you are a Parsec client.
 We want to focus on companies with sustainable and increasing dividends to provide a source of retirement spending.

 Also, a cornerstone to our investment philosophy is broad diversification among growth and value companies, small, medium and large companies and international companies.
 We never know what the future holds, so we want to have a mix of assets that will perform well under a variety of market conditions.
 If we focused exclusively on dividend-paying stocks, we would be forced to underweight sectors of the economy like technology that we believe have attractive future growth prospects.

-For our client portfolios that include individual stocks, we focus on high- quality companies with the potential for rising earnings and dividends.
-We then combine 30-40 such companies into a well-diversified portfolio, including mutual funds and ETFs for small companies, mid-sized companies, international companies and about half of the allocation to large-cap US companies.
+For our client portfolios that include individual stocks, we focus on high-quality companies with the potential for rising earnings and dividends.
+We then combine 30 to 40 such companies into a well-diversified portfolio, including mutual funds and ETFs for small companies, mid-sized companies, international companies and about half of the allocation to large-cap U.S. companies.

-Regardless of what happens in the stock market over the next year, your portfolio income should be higher each subsequent year.
+Regardless of what happens in the stock market over the next year, your retirement income from your portfolio should be higher each subsequent year.
 The management teams of high-quality companies with long track records of dividend increases are very reluctant to cut their dividends.
-Even in a recessionary environment, more companies should increase their dividends than maintain or cut them.
+Even in a recessionary environment, more companies should increase their dividends rather than maintain or cut them.

 We encourage our clients to focus on this concept of rising portfolio income to meet their investment goals and help provide peace of mind during the inevitable corrections and bear markets that we will all experience at some point.